How To Spot The Signs Of Skin Cancer

 This form of skin cancer leaves the skin in that area quite fragile.
 So if you find yourself developing a bleed after a minor injury like a nick from shaving, you need to be watchful.
 Keep an eye out to see that it heals properly and doesn’t develop any of the other signs.
 Any cuts should heal in about a week – especially minor ones from shaving.
 If you’re concerned, go straight to your doctor to have it checked out.

-Signs Of Squamous Cell Carcinoma
+Spotting The Signs Of Squamous Cell Carcinoma

-The second most common form of skin cancer, squamous cell carcinoma tends to occur more in light-skinned people though dark-skinned people are also susceptible.
+The second most common form of skin cancer, squamous cell carcinoma tends to occur more in light-skinned people, though dark-skinned people are also susceptible.
 Watch out for these signs:5 6 7

 - Thick, rough, scaly patches of skin